 - Loans for school: For some, student loans have become the boogeyman of the modern era, but that debt may not be as dire as it sounds.
 Student loan debt means you probably have a degree and that alone can have a huge impact on your future earning potential.
 The Bureau of Labor Statistics consistently finds that more education typically means more earnings potential.
 In 2017, the median weekly earnings for someone with no college education was less than $750.
 Those with even an associates degree earned well over $750 per week; those with a bachelor’s degree surpassed $1,000 per week.

 - Home mortgages: Real estate can be an extremely valuable investment.
 Real estate potentially gains value over time and may even be a tax deductible investment.
 However, a home mortgage comes with risks (think back to the 2008 recession when many home foreclosures happened).
-That’s why it’s usually best to have a down payment of at least 20%, that you’ve secured a loan with the lowest possible interest rate you can qualify for and buy a home well within your means so that you have a little extra for regular maintenance, taxes and other costs that come with home ownership.
+That’s why it’s usually best to have a down payment of at least 20%, that you’ve secured a loan with the lowest possible interest rate you can qualify for, and buy a home well within your means.
+This will allow you to have a little extra for regular maintenance, taxes and other costs that come with home ownership.

 Now that we’ve talked about the good, let’s look at the bad.
 Many types of debt are bad and can harm your finances today and your credit for years to come.
 If things get so severe that you have to file for bankruptcy or need to enter into debt resolution, it may take years to rebuild your credit score.